kevinsekuj/comfy/README.md

    - From root directory:
      `$ cd services/`
    - See the [media-catalog-service README](services/mediacatalogservice/README.md) and the [weather-service README](services/weatherservice/README.md) for installation and development instructions
+4. Deploy `serverless-functions/index.js` to a cloud function provider of your choice, or set it up as a basic HTTP server.

 ## Quick Start